Outside tap supply and fit

 The other thing that quite often happens is the hose pipe splits.
 IF you are luck you are around to switch of the mains.

-Using a regulation Double Check Vale all brass tap – The check valve is used to prevent a back flow of water re entering the mains system (as per Water Regs)
+- Using a regulation Double Check Valve all brass tap – The check valve is used to prevent a back flow of water re entering the mains system (as per Water Regs) Many other people do not use these, to cut costs.

 Also worth considering when you see some dubiously low prices advertised….